Food On Book

 0

 In it, Magnus Nilsson, über-outdoorsman and head of Michelin-starred, Norwegian vacation spot restaurant Faviken, pulls a beef chop out of his bag that is so marbled it seems like a red photo of the Earth from the area.
-He attires it with hand-churned butter and puts it immediately in the fireplace in a protracted dealt with a pan.
+He attends to it with hand-churned butter and puts it immediately in the fireplace in a prolonged handled pan.
 To season it, he leans over and PULLS SOME LEAVES OFF THE BUSH BEHIND HIM, WHICH HAPPENS TO BE A JUNIPER BUSH, WHICH SOMEHOW HE KNEW.
 You are not that precise.
 I am no longer that excellent.
-No one but Magnus Nilsson (except perhaps his pal, who dives for Mahogany clams in Arctic waters on some other episode, then slurps one on a ship in a drysuit) is that true.
+No one but Magnus Nilsson (except perhaps his pal, who dives for Mahogany clams in Arctic waters on some other episode, then slurps one on a ship in a drysuit) is that true?

 But we will all be better.
 Here’s how: